glycerine/sshego/README.md

 [1] http://serverfault.com/questions/653211/ssh-tunneling-is-faster-than-openvpn-could-it-be

 In any case, you should realize that this is principally an ssh client.
-In its principal use, gosshtun is the equivalent to using the ssh client and giving `-L` and/or `-R`.
+In its principal use, sshego is the equivalent to using the ssh client and giving `-L` and/or `-R`.
 There is also an optional sshd service that can be run to add security layers to the reverse tunnel.